TomHuynhSG/Simple-Voting-Application-Docker/README.md

 - To be updated...

 ## Reference
-- Mofified and simplified based on the official Docker sample voting app (https://github.com/dockersamples/example-voting-app)
+- Modified and simplified based on the official Docker sample voting app (https://github.com/dockersamples/example-voting-app)